truestamp/truestamp-cli/README.md

 tar -zxvf truestamp-darwin-x86_64-lite.tar.gz
 ```

+Continue with the instructions for all Macs below.

 ### Download and unpack for Apple Silicon (M1) Macs

 Download the `darwin` platform `aarch64` arch `.tar.gz` file for your chosen release version.